stefanmeili/FastFD/README.md

 ## Example Notebooks
-See example notebooks for a more detailed explanation of how to use.
+See example notebooks here: <a href="./docs/examples"> ./docs/examples </a> for a more detailed explanation of how to use.

 <img src="./docs/readme/heat_conduction_result.png"
     alt="Steady state heat conduction"